-- 1. Students shall not be allowed to have medication in their possession on the school grounds or at school-related functions, except as provided in paragraph 4, below. - 2.
-The possession, use, or sale of prescription or non-prescription medication by a student or the giving of, any type of medication to another student at school, on the school bus, or other school function is strictly prohibited and subject to disciplinary action, except that students with asthma and those at risk of anaphylaxis shall be allowed to carry, possess, and self-administer prescribed pre-measured medications (e.g., inhalers land auto-injectable epinephrine "EpiPen") in accordance with physician's orders and specific procedures established by the School Board and School Nurse. - 3.
+Students are strictly prohibited from providing or administering any medication to themselves or any other student.
+The only exception to this rule applies to students who require anaphylaxis medication (e.g., an EpiPen) or asthma medication; state law allows these items to be carried and administered by the student.
 The school and its employees shall incur no liability because of any injury sustained by the student from self-administration of medications used to treat asthma or anaphylaxis.
 The parent or other legal guardian of a student shall sign a statement acknowledging that the school shall incur no liability and that the parent or other legal guardian shall indemnify and hold harmless the school and its employees against any claims that may arise relating to the self- administration of medications used to treat asthma and anaphylaxis.
-Interested parties are encouraged to contact the school principal or school nurse for applicable forms containing detailed information regarding the policies and procedures for self-administration of medication at school. - 4.
-In no case shall medication be used or administered during school hours or school-related functions without all the following: - a.
-An order from a licensed medical physician or other authorized prescriber in Louisiana or adjacent state which includes the student's name; name, signature, business address, office phone number, and emergency phone numbers of the physician or other authorized healthcare prescriber; the frequency and time of the medication; the route and dosage of the medication; and a written statement of the desired effects and any student-specific potential for adverse effects.
+Interested parties are encouraged to contact the school principal or school nurse for applicable forms containing detailed information regarding the policies and procedures for self-administration of medication at school.